seedstack/website/content/docs/seed/manual/core/configuration.md

 # The props format

 Full documentation is available here  : [http://jodd.org/doc/props.html](<http://jodd.org/doc/props.html>).
-Following points describe the main points to be considered while using the format in a SEED based application.
+Following points describe the main points to be considered while using the format in a Seed based application.

 ## UTF-8 encoding
 By default, props files are UTF-8 encoded, but can be encoded in any encoding.